koenvervloesem/M5Core2-Heart-Rate-Display/README.md

 * Let the user choose the heart rate sensor to connect with.
 * Send heart rate measurements to MQTT for further processing and visualization.

+## Learn more about Bluetooth Low Energy development

+If you want to learn more about Bluetooth Low Energy development, read my book [Develop your own Bluetooth Low Energy Applications for Raspberry Pi, ESP32 and nRF52 with Python, Arduino and Zephyr](https://koen.vervloesem.eu/books/develop-your-own-bluetooth-low-energy-applications/) and the accompanying GitHub repository [koenvervloesem/bluetooth-low-energy-applications](https://github.com/koenvervloesem/bluetooth-low-energy-applications).

 ## License

 This project is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software with the MIT license.
 See the [LICENSE](LICENSE) file for more information.